University of Missouri Health Care: Ellis Fischel Cancer Center

 Ellis Fischel Cancer Center is Missouri's only hospital dedicated solely to cancer care and was the first free-standing cancer center west of the Mississippi River and the second such institution of its kind in the United States.
 The former Ellis Fischel Cancer Center is located on Business Loop 70 West.

 Construction on a new Ellis Fischel Cancer Center was completed in mid 2013, and the center is now located adjacent to the University Hospital.
 The center has seven floors which house Surgical Services, Progressive Care, Neurosciences Intensive Care, Orthopedics, and Outpatient Services, in addition to Oncology.

 The Ernest and Eugenia Wyatt Guest House is located next to the old Ellis Fischel Cancer Center and is available for patients experiencing long-term outpatient care, such as chemotherapy, and families of Ellis Fischel inpatients.

 Missouri Orthopaedic Institute

-The Missouri Orthopaedic Institute is the newest and largest freestanding orthopaedic center in mid-Missouri, as well as the region's most comprehensive orthopaedic surgery center.
-The building houses nearly 200 staff members and more than 20 orthopaedic surgeons who specialize in sports medicine, joint replacement, pediatrics, hip and knee, foot and ankle, shoulder, hand, spine and trauma care.
-The 115500 sqft, four-floor facility includes 12 private inpatient rooms, outpatient clinics, a rehabilitation unit and a cafeteria.
-The five operating rooms in the MOI have equipment that shows X-rays and operating video right at a patient's bedside.
+The University of Missouri Health Care’s department of orthopedic surgery, headquartered at the Missouri Orthopaedic Institute, is the largest and most comprehensive orthopedic program in the region, featuring 50 faculty and performing more than 10,000 surgeries and 100,000 clinic visits annually.
+The institute is a national leader in advanced surgical care, robotics and regenerative orthopedics, supported by the 12,000-square-foot Thompson Laboratory for Regenerative Orthopaedics, which drives translational research with over 130 ongoing studies, 40 patents and more than 120 annual publications.
+The innovative Missouri Osteochondral Preservation System has revolutionized allograft preservation and earned the American Orthopaedic Society for Sports Medicine “Sports Medicine Technology Award”, while its joint and limb preservation and targeted muscle reinnervation programs exemplify cutting-edge care.
+The department recently received $40 million in Advanced Research Projects Agency for Health funding for NOVAJoint, a living, tissue-engineered knee replacement project.
+Recognized by U.S. News & World Report as “high performing” in back surgery and as a DNV orthopedic and spine center of excellence, MU Orthopaedics also serves as team physicians for Mizzou Athletics.
+MU Health Care receives $4.3 million in active research funding, has standardized quality initiatives, and has conducted pioneering work in biologics and joint restoration.